ConfederacyOfGaia/Gaia/magical-weapons-and-armors.md

 *dagger +2*, sentient (NE), made from the spine of a demon. feature a number of times equal to your proficiency bonus per short rest.

-### Trinity Fang

-Three gems of red, blue and green decorate the pommel of this ornate dagger.

-#### Attunement Bonus

-As a bonus action, you may activate one of the three gems set into the pommel.
-Each gem remains activated until it is expended, you activate another gem, or until 1 minute has passed.
-Each gem can only be used once per short rest.
-If a feature requires a saving throw, the DC is equal to 8 + your Charisma modifier + your proficiency bonus.

-- The red gem adds 1d8 fire damage.
-- The blue gem adds 1d4 cold damage on a successful hit, and the target must make a Dexterity saving throw or have disadvantage on their next attack before the end of you next turn.
-- The green gem adds 1d4 poison damage on a successful hit, and the target must make a Constitution saving throw or gain the **poisoned** condition for 1 minute.

 \page